-CNYMUN requires delegates to submit a position paper to their respective chairs by email or hardcopy before the first committee session.
+CNYMUN requires delegates to submit a position paper to their respective chairs by email before the first committee session.

 Here is an exemplary position paper from CNYMUN 2018.